Sonnykimee/SQLiteLib/README.md

 Most Minecraft servers store their user data on a single YAML file or use MySQL as their DBMS.
 However, storing data on a YAML file is unsafe and performance inefficient, and MySQL might be a bit overwhelming to install and set up configurations.
 If you are a Minecraft server admin who is looking for a fast, light, and zero-configuration database, SQLite is a good solution.
 SQLiteLib is a Bukkit plugin that helps you to easily use SQLite databases on your Minecraft server.

+I decided to write this plugin after finding out about SQLiteLib written by pablo67340 (https://github.com/pablo67340/SQLiteLib) which is now out of support.
+This plugin statically imports SQLite JDBC Driver 3.39.2.0 written by xerial (https://github.com/xerial/sqlite-jdbc).
+I copied some of Python JayDeBeApi usage to make the usage as easy as possible.

 **Do I need to install SQLite before using this plugin?**

 ***No. You don't.***